-So Moses and Aaron said to all the people of Israel, "At evening you shall know that it was the LORD who brought you out of the land of Egypt, and in the morning you shall see the glory of the LORD because He has heard your grumbling against Him.
-For what are we, that you grumble against us?
+So Moses and Aaron said to all the people of Israel, "At evening you shall know that it was the LORD who brought you out of the land of Egypt, and in the morning you shall see the glory of the LORD because He has heard your grumbling against Him. . . .
 The LORD will give you meat to eat in the evening, and in the morning He will give you bread to the full.
 The LORD has heard your grumbling against Him.
 We are nothing; your grumbling is not against us but against the LORD."